Teachers College Policy on Animals on Campus

 Section V. Owner’s Responsibilities

-5. If an animal is to be kept in student housing, all roommates or suitemates of the Owner must sign an agreement allowing the Approved Animal to be in residence with them.
+5. If an animal is to be kept in College housing, all roommates or suitemates of the Owner must signa consent form allowing the Approved Animal to be in residence with them.
 In the event that one or more roommate or suitemate does not approve, either the owner and animal or the non-approving roommates or suitemates, as determined by Residential Life, may be moved to a different location.

-6. Service Animals are generally permitted throughout campus; Assistance Animals must be kept within the privately assigned residential area (room, suite, apartment), except when being transported in an animal carrier or on a leash.
+6. Service Animals are generally permitted throughout campus; Emotional Support Animals must bekept within the privately assigned residential area (room, suite, apartment), except when being transported in an animal carrier or on a leash to exit or enter the residence hall.

-7. Approved Animals should not be left overnight in College Housing without their owners.
+7. Approved Animals may not be left overnight in College Housing without their owners.

-Any violation of these rules may result in immediate removal of the animal from the College.
-An Owner may appeal the decision to remove an animal with the Section 504 Compliance Officer and will be provided with procedures to do so.
+Any violation of these rules may result in removal of the animal from the College with 48 hours notice to the owner.
+An Owner may appeal the decision to remove an animal with the College’s Section 504 Compliance Officer and will be provided with procedures to do so.

 Section VI.
 Guidelines for Maintaining an Approved Animal at Teachers College